Badrinath Darshan :-

 FESTIVALS

-Mata Murti Ka Mela
+Mata Murti Ka Mela:-

 Mata Murti Ka Mela is the most prominent festival celebrated in Badrinath Temple to commemorate the descent of river Ganga on mother earth.
 Although Badrinath is located in North India, the head priest, or Rawal, is traditionally a Namboodri Brahmin chosen from the South Indian state of Kerala.
 The temple was included in the Uttar Pradesh state government Act No. 30/1948 as Act no. 16,1939, which later came to be known as Shri Badarinath and Shri Kedarnath Mandir Act.
 The committee nominated by the state government administers both the temples that has a total of seventeen members in the board.